 GSO is the regional standardization organisation for the Gulf States.
 They have a catalogue of about 24,000 standards and technical regulations.
-Around 80% of these are adopted from international organisations; the remaining 20% are developed within the region.
+They adopt around 80% of these from international organisations and develop the other 20% within the region.

-GSO use Setare’s standards publishing service for their regional standards and adoptions.
-They also offer their members a service to publish national standards and adoptions.
-The first member taking advantage of this is the Bahrain Standards Metrology Directorate and the Omani Directorate General for Standards and Metrology.
+GSO use Setare’s Standards Publishing service for their regional standards and adoptions.
+They also use Setare to offer their members a service to publish national standards and adoptions.
+The first members taking advantage of this are the Bahrain Standards Metrology Directorate and the Omani Directorate General for Standards and Metrology.

 “Setare’s publishing solution has helped us a lot in automating our publishing process specially for cover pages and forwards for all our standards, and we are also using it to publish the complete file for international standards adopted without any modification to achieve the reprint requirements to be exempted from any royalty fees.

 Automating this process save us a lot of manual work, eliminates plenty errors and forces a very important consistency between our standards metadata database and our standards files.
-The full benefits of this solution will be realized once we start authoring our standards in XML to be able to completely automate the publishing process.
+The full benefits of this solution will be realized once we start authoring our standards in XML and are able to completely automate the publishing process.